Meet the team!

 How it came to be

 It was a bitingly cold day when, in a quaint and well-heated café, surrounded by flat whites and cute little pastries (yes we're Gen Z, how did you know?) we decided to put our minds together and try to make something of our growing repository of homebrew rules, monsters, items and player options.
 Thus began the posting-stuff-on-reddit age that extends to this very day.
-To our surprise, we got pretty popular!
+To our surprise, we got rather popular!

 Made with love (and great tools!)